 What we've lost

-The picture below shows a bluefin tuna landed at Scarborough, Yorkshire in 1949.
+This picture shows a bluefin tuna landed at Scarborough, Yorkshire in 1949.
 The North Sea bluefin tuna fishery collapsed in 1963 and today it is effectively extinct here as a commercial fish stock.
 If we improve how we manage our seas and protect marine habitats, we could see the proper return of bluefin tuna and many other magnificent animals to the UK.

 What are The Wildlife Trusts doing?

-Campaigning for Marine Protected Areas - we campaign for parts of the seabed and the sea to be protected from damaging activities.
+- Campaigning for Marine Protected Areas - we campaign for parts of the seabed and the sea to be protected from damaging activities

-Fisheries policy - balanced fishing policies that help to protect our marine environment and ensure a sustainable fishing industry.
+- Fisheries policy - balanced fishing policies that help to protect our marine environment and ensure a sustainable fishing industry

-Surveying - we run surveys along the coast and under the sea to gather information on marine habitats and wildlife.
+- Surveying - we run surveys along the coast and under the sea to gather information on marine habitats and wildlife

-Advising on development - we help to ensure that developments at sea, like wind farms, avoid the most important parts of the sea for wildlife.
+- Advising on development - we help to ensure that developments at sea, like wind farms, avoid the most important parts of the sea for wildlife

-Inspiring people about the sea - we run events around the coast from talks to rockpool rambles and underwater snorkel safaris.
+- Inspiring people about the sea - we run events around the coast from talks to rockpool rambles and underwater snorkel safaris

 The natural world is valuable in its own right, and is the foundation of our wellbeing and prosperity; we depend on it and it depends on us.